lqrhy3/emotion-recognition/README.md

 ## Emotion Recognition Pipeline

 ## Citation
-If you find our code or paper is helpful, please consider citing:
+If you find our code, data or paper is helpful, please consider citing:
 ```
 @article{9444517,
   author={Mikhaylevskiy, S. and Chernyavskiy, V. and Pavlishen, V. and Romanova, I. and Solovyev, R.},